Analogue Gravity: Hints towards a Theory of Quantum Gravity?

-The key question one should ask at this stage is: ``Where can we go from here?''
-Apart from continuing with the analysis of the issues described in the previous section, there are additional interesting routes, both theoretical and experimental, worth of future exploration.
-In particular, the following topics come to mind: \begin{itemize} \item Back reaction, \item Equivalence principle, \item Emergent gravity, \item Quantum gravity phenomenology, \item Quantum gravity, \item Experimental analogue gravity. \end{itemize} There has been already some works dealing with this topics in the contest of analogue gravity.
+The key question one should ask at this stage is this: ``Where can we go from here?''
+Apart from continuing with the analysis of the issues described in the previous two sections, it is natural to explore whether the analogue gravity programme could be extended to the point of yielding a theory of ``Quantum Gravity''.
+In particular, the following topics come to mind as steps on a path towards a possible theory of Quantum Gravity: \begin{itemize} \item Backreaction. \item Equivalence principle. \item Diffeomorphism invariance. \item Effective spin-two excitations. \item Weinberg--Witten theorem. \item Emergent gravity. \item The cosmological constant problem. \item Quantum gravity --- phenomenology. \item Quantum gravity --- fundamental models. \end{itemize} Some work has already been done dealing with these topics in the context of analogue gravity.
 Let us now expand on these issues a little.